-Debt mediation is an alternative to debt consolidation or bankruptcy, that can help you settle debts with your lenders for less than you owe.
+Debt mediation is an alternative to debt consolidation or bankruptcy that can help you settle debts with your lenders for less than you owe.
 If you have a lot of debt, know that there are many options available.
 Debt mediation is one such option to help you regain control of your finances.
 With rising inflation and housing costs, millions of Americans are facing increasing financial burdens.

-What is Debt Mediation?
+What Is Debt Mediation?

 Debt mediation is a process where a professional mediator facilitates negotiations between you and your lenders with the goal of reaching a mutually agreeable resolution.
 The purpose is to reach a solution that allows you to repay your debts, avoid bankruptcy, and alleviate your financial stress.